Progressive Web Apps

 Progressive web applications (PWAs) are web applications that load like regular web pages or websites but that offers the user valuable functionality such as working offline, push notifications, and device hardware access traditionally available only to native mobile applications.

-Creating Progressive Web Apps requires more time than creating a normal website, but not nearly as much as a an app developed through a mobile supplier such as Apple and Google, and apps must be installed (and updated) through each mobile supplier.
+Creating Progressive Web Apps requires more time than creating a normal website, but not nearly as much as an app developed through a mobile supplier such as Apple and Google, and apps must be installed (and updated) through each mobile supplier.

 In 2015, designer Frances Berriman and Google Chrome engineer Alex Russell coined the term "progressive web apps" to describe apps taking advantage of new features supported by modern browsers, including service workers and web app manifests, that let users upgrade web apps to progressive web applications in their native operating system (OS).
 According to Google Developers, these characteristics are: